What is a Curly Horse?

 Many Curly Horses are registered with more than one of the registries.

-horse type and gaited saddle horse type.
+and gaited saddle horse type.
 Curlies come in every horse color.
-They can be found
+They can

 To read more about the characteristics of these wonderful horses, go to